About our farm

 Our 4 fjord horses Cassima, Tristan, Isolde and Elsa work in all aspects of the garden plowing, spreading manure, mowing , discing, cultivating and hay making.
 We feel strongly that the draft horse can provide a cost effective and non-polluting alternative to tractor-powered modes of food production.
 The Fjords are small draft horses from the steep mountain region of Norway.
 Sure-footed and hardy, the Fjord is an excellent work and riding animal.
 First bred by the Vikings, the Fjord shares roots with the Asiatic Wild horse.
 The breed is dun colored, ranging from brown to gray to the rare white and yellow phase.
 They stand between 13 hh and 15 hh and weigh 900-1100 lb.

-Our Jerseys graze the pastures and produce milk for Cobb Hill Cheese and Frozen Yogurt and Spring Brook Farm.
+Our Jerseys graze the pastures and produce milk for Cobb Hill Cheese and Frozen Yogurt and Dairy Farmers of America.
 Their manure is turned into compost to feed the soil.
 We have registered breeding stock for sale.
 The smallest of the dairy breeds, these fawn colored cows make the richest milk.
 Jerseys come from the Channel Isles.
 They thrive on Vermont’s green pastures, mixed grains, and grass hay .
 They average 16,000-19,000 lbs of milk each annually.

 Fjords at work in the market garden